 These are all true stories, culled from my own real-life experiences.
 And, to my mind, these examples show how “professionalism” can sometimes overwhelm artistic considerations in the professional classical music world.
 Whenever people professionally involved in music accomplish something, it seems that many others are less interested in what they have done than in how they have done it.
 And often, this information is then used to finely re-calibrate the accomplisher’s position in the vast musical pecking-order.
 If you’re published by the University of Iowa Press, that’s one thing; if you’re published by Oxford University Press, that is quite something else.

 All this reminds me of a little anecdote I once heard that is sometimes attributed to Jean Sibelius.
 (I don’t know if it’s true or not, but I like it.)
 Apparently, the celebrated Finnish composer once remarked, “I prefer the company of bankers to musicians, because musicians only want to talk about money.”
-I get what he is talking about: I too have sat through dinners and after-concert pub meetups with musicians where the conversation around the table was all about chasing dollars.
+I get what he is talking about: I too have sat through dinners and after-concert pub meetups with musicians where the conversation around the table was all about getting gigs and grants, and other ways to chase dollars.

 I almost called this little essay “Against Professionalism.”
 But I decided that would be stating my position a little too strongly.
 The elaborate edifice of professionalism makes it possible for some musicians – a small number, and (ideally) only the very best – to commit themselves wholly to music.